PF does IP reassembly by default. ## On Oracle Solaris, the 'no-df' option ensures that IP reassembly works ## with broken stacks that send packets with the invalid flag combination 'MF|DF'. ## set reassemble yes no-df ## ## Ignore loopback traffic by default. ## ## Filtering on loopback can interfe

 PF sends the matched packet to the capture datalink specified by the log action.
 If no capture datalink is specified, PF uses the default (pflog0) capture datalink.

-The pflog service instance that reads the capture datalink uses its filter expression to determine whether to write the packet to the log.
-The default service instance has no filter expression, so all packets are written to the log.
+The pflog service instance that reads the capture datalink might attach a BPF filter to the capture link, similar to what tcpdump might do.
+The filter selects a subset of the packet to log.
+If no filter expression exists, which is the default, all packets are sent to the pflog daemon and then copied into the log.

 The log file written by the pflog daemon is in libpcap format.
-Oracle Solaris provides several tools that can read this format, including tcpdump and tshark.
+Oracle Solaris provides several tools that can read this format, including tshark, tcpdump, and Wireshark.
 For more information, see the tcpdump(1), tshark(1), and pcap (3PCAP) man pages.

 Initially, packet logging uses the pflog:default service instance, which sends packets to the pflog0.pkt log file.
 You might want to create new service instances for packets that arrive on a particular port, or for packets that need a longer snaplen, or for debugging or other purposes.
 For the properties that you can specify for a pflog service instance, see the pflogd (8) man page.